-(2) Represents RSUs granted in fiscal 2023 to each of Ms. Lee, Ms. Meates and Mr. Travin, each for 2022 performance.
-Any dividends paid by us on our Class A common stock will be accrued in additional RSUs on such RSU amounts and such additional dividend RSUs so credited shall be or become vested to the same extent as the RSUs that resulted in the crediting of such additional RSUs with respect to each vesting tranche of RSUs.
+3 Represents RSUs granted in fiscal year 2024 to each of Ms. Lee, Ms. Meates and Mr. Travin, each for 2023 performance.
+Any dividends paid on our Class A common stock will be accrued as additional RSUs.
+These additional RSUs will vest in the same manner and at the same time as the original RSUs that generated them.

-(3) The average closing price of a share of our Class A common stock over the five trading days immediately prior to and the five trading days immediately following the date that we first publicly issued our earnings release for fiscal year 2022 (with the date earnings are released representing the first day of the second five day period) was used in order to determine the number of RSUs to be granted, with grants made effective on May 24, 2023 following Compensation Committee approval on May 24, 2023.
-Since the grant date fair value of these RSU awards is computed in accordance with ASC Topic 718, the amounts reported generally differ from the dollar amount of the portion of the 2022 performance year long-term incentive award grant.
+The average closing price of a share of our Class A common stock over the five trading days immediately prior to and the five trading days immediately following the date that we first publicly issued our earnings release for fiscal year 2023 (with the date earnings are released representing the first day of the second five-day period) was used in order to determine the number of RSUs to be granted, with grants made effective as of February 12, 2024 following Compensation Committee approval on January 8, 2024.
+Since the grant date fair value of these RSU awards is computed in accordance with ASC Topic 718, the amounts reported generally differ from the dollar amount of the portion of the 2024 performance year long-term incentive award grant.

-Equity Awards at 2023 Fiscal Year-End
+Equity Awards at 2024 Fiscal Year-End

-The following table sets forth the outstanding equity awards held by our Named Executive Officers as of December 31, 2023.
+The following table sets forth the outstanding equity awards held by our Named Executive Officers as of December 31, 2024.

+Stock Awards

-Stock Awards Name Number of Shares or Units of Stock that Have Not Vested Market Value of Shares or Units of Stock that Have Not Vested (1) Equity Incentive Plan Awards: Number of Unearned Shares, Units or Other Rights that Have Not Vested (2) Equity Incentive Plan Awards: Market or Payout Value of Unearned Shares, Units or Other Rights that Have Not Vested Paul J. Taubman 400,000 (3) \$40,748,000 500,000 \$50,935,000 Ji-Yeun Lee 57,667 (4) \$ 5,874,537 25,205 \$ 2,567,633 Helen T. Meates 47,009 (5) \$ 4,788,764 20,573 \$ 2,095,772 David A. Travin 20,495 (6) \$ 2,087,819 8,106 \$ 825,758
+Name Number of Shares or Units of Stock that Have Not Vested Market Value of Shares or Units of Stock that Have Not Vested 1

+Paul J. Taubman 600,000 2 \$ 94,686,000

+Ji-Yeun Lee 76,917 3 \$ 12,138,343

+Helen T. Meates 59,990 4 \$ 9,466,973

+David A. Travin 30,043 5 \$ 4,741,029